 It was a while since my last post about wandering Ha Giang province from my 14-day-trip from North to Central Vietnam.
-I came back to my routine of busy studying and woking.
-However, the memorial trip always occupy a place in my brain’s warehouse and I really want to share it to everyone on my blog.
-I write about the trip not only to store my memories but also to share to anyone who interests in wandering the mountain area at the Northern Vietnam in general, or Sapa in particular.
+I came back to my routine of busy studying and working.
+However, the memorial trip always occupies a place in my brain’s warehouse and I really want to share it with everyone on my blog.
+I write about the trip not only to store my memories but also to share with anyone who interests in wandering the mountain area in Northern Vietnam in general, or Sapa in particular.

-Me and my friends (the team 😎) came to Sapa city at around 7p.m.
+I and my friends came to Sapa city at around 7 p.m.
 It was night, and we were hungry so the top thing that I remember was Sapa’s night market with a lot of foods for BBQ.

-After my stomach was full of foods, I could notice many restaurants, coffee shops, hotels, souvenir shops, etc. on my ways back to the hotel.
-Sapa is not a quiet but kind of a vibrant city with a lot of activities and tourists.
-By the way, there were also some places that I visited: Sapa’s central market, Cau May Street (Western Town), the Central Lake, and the Stone Church (I lost the image 😢).
+After my stomach was full of food, I could notice many restaurants, coffee shops, hotels, souvenir shops, etc. on my way back to the hotel.
+Sapa is not quiet but kind of a vibrant city with a lot of activities and tourists.
+By the way, there were also some places that I visited, including Sapa’s central market, Cau May Street (Western Town), the Central Lake, and the Stone Church.

 There are some places around Sapa city such as the Golden Stream, Love Waterfall, Fansipan Legend, and the Mountain Fansipan if you want to check out.